newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Dialer Settings
 ~~~~~~~~~~~~~~~

-Dialer settings list will be displayed from following URL.
-Dialer settings list
+The dialer settings list will be displayed from the following URL.
+The Dialer settings
-is applied to system User.
-You can add new setting by clicking ``Add Dialer Settings``
+list is applied to a system User.
+You can add a new setting by clicking ``Add Dialer Settings``
-and add numeric values for limit.
-Also from dialer settings list, click on
+and add numeric values for the limit.
+Also from the dialer settings list, click on
-the setting that you want to update.
+the setting to update.

 **URL**: